luciangreen/Combination-Algorithm-Writer-Multiple-Predicates/README.md

 # Combination Algorithm Writer with Multiple Predicates

 * NB.
-This repository has been deprecated by <a href="https://github.com/luciangreen/Combination-Algorithm-Writer-Stable">Combination Algorithm Writer with Predicates Stable (CAWPS)</a>.
+This repository has been deprecated by <a href="https://github.com/luciangreen/Combination-Algorithm-Writer-Stable">Combination Algorithm Writer with Predicates Stable (CAWPS), which can return more levels of results, but this repository, CAWMP, has more features.</a>.

 Combination Algorithm Writer with Multiple Predicates (CAWMP) is a SWI-Prolog algorithm that finds algorithms from given rules,  algorithm parts (from algdict.pl) and writes algorithms with multiple predicates that satisfy the given input and output.